 In 1981, he became the first physician to join the hospital administration.
-During his administrative career at Jersey Shore Medical Center, Dr. Marchetti helped guide and deliver not only more than 5,000 babies but also many advanced health care services and programs, including the regional cardiac surgery program, a regional trauma center, extensive development of academic and research programs, and multiple hospital construction projects.
+During his administrative career at Jersey Shore Medical Center, Carl helped guide and deliver not only more than 5,000 babies but also many advanced health care services and programs, including the regional cardiac surgery program, a regional trauma center, extensive development of academic and research programs, and multiple hospital construction projects.

 Outside of the hospital, his leadership of the New Jersey Health Planning Council helped launch new health care services across the state through the certificate of need process, and helped guide the move toward increased regionalization and partnership within the state’s health care delivery system.